sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week1.md

 * We will learn how to verify and find quality sources of info in order to navigate the internet for personal and academic use
 * You'll practice this weekly and more in depth on Assignment #1.

+### FAQ
+Do we have a lecture in this class?
+Technically, no—this is a fully asynchronous online class, meaning we won’t meet face-to-face.
+However, you are expected to check the course content regularly and complete all the weekly activities.
+I encourage you to develop a personal routine early in the semester to stay on top of the content and actively engage with the various activities.

+#### Can I submit my work late?
+It depends.

+Quizzes - yes.
+The "due dates" are just a suggestion; you can choose to complete them anytime before the last day of classes.

+Major assignments (midterm and final assignments) can be submitted late with a penalty of 10%/day.

+Weekly Activities are NOT accepted late and CANNOT be made up since they are low-value items and often open for week(s) at a time until they are due.

+#### Can I "make up" work or have extra work to boost my mark?
+Nope!

+This is not a practice I use.
+However, I will provide ample opportunity for any extra help and support you may need with your regularly assigned evaluations.

+#### I'm failing/falling behind/missed classes or assignments because of ______.
+What do I do?
+If you have an extenuating circumstance that is preventing you from attending class/complete your work, if possible you should be proactively consulting with your instructor to establish solutions together.
+Please never hesitate to reach out to your instructor for support as early as possible.
+We will provide you with as much support and information we can give you.
+In addition, consider contact with the Academic Advisor for your department, Centre for Teaching & Learning, Access Centre, or the Campus Wellness Centre for additional resources.

+#### I'm having a really hard time coping.
+My mental health is suffering.
+What can I do?
+Your professors are here to point you in the right direction for support you may need throughout the semester in regard to your mental health.
+These are the resources that can support students both on-campus or off.
+Whether you're experiencing a crisis or just feeling overwhelmed, there is support available for you at DC.
+To see the full list, click here. opens in new window

+#### 🚨 Emergencies:

+On-campus: dial 905-721-3211 ext.
+2400 / Off-campus: dial 911

+-

+#### Get help on campus:

+🔗   Campus Health and Wellness Centre opens in new window [access to mental health doctors, nurses, counselling, and more].

+🔗  Durham College Students Inc. - Outreach opens in new window [peer support, workshops, referrals, social activities, and more].

+#### Get help anytime or off-campus:

+🔗  Good2Talk opens in new window [24/7 crisis line, call or text].

+🔗  Ontario 211 Community and Social Services Help Line opens in new window [find community resources near you, for any issue].

+#### Related resources:

+🔗 Centre for Teaching & Learning opens in new window[formerly "SALS" - academic extra help, tutoring, workshops for any subject]

+🔗  Access and Support Centre (ASC) opens in new window [register for accommodations, coaching, and more].

+🔗  Student Advisors (by department) opens in new window [adding or dropping classes, progress through your program, referrals, and more].

 ## Task Instructions
 _Masoud Kianpour posted on Jan 6, 2025 11:56 AM_: